 On Monday, Foreign Minister Wunna Maung Lwin told reporters that the government "strongly rejects the accusations by some quarters that abuses and excessive use of force were made by the authorities in dealing with the situation."

 The release of the Human Rights Watch report coincided with a visit by U.N. human rights envoy Tomas Ojea Quintana to Rakhine state.
 His evaluation of the conflict is likely to be regarded as a yardstick for measuring the reforms undertaken by elected President Thein Sein after Myanmar ended decades of repressive military rule.

 Much remains unknown about what transpired in Rakhine state during nearly two weeks of sectarian fighting, rioting and arson attacks because the area was virtually sealed off to the outside world.
 Quintana has made clear that investigating the conflict is a priority of his weeklong visit to Myanmar.
 He toured key sites of the June violence on Tuesday and Wednesday, declining to answer journalists' questions about his findings.

 Tensions between the Rakhine and the Rohingya are longstanding, in part because many in Myanmar consider the Rohingya to be illegal settlers from neighboring Bangladesh.

-It says the conflict in Rakhine state shows that "state-sponsored persecution and discrimination persist" in Myanmar.
-It urged the international community not to be "blinded by a romantic narrative of sweeping change" in the country.
+"The government claims it is committed to ending ethnic strife and abuse, but recent events in (Rakhine) state demonstrate that state-sponsored persecution and discrimination persist," Brad Adams, Human Rights Watch's Asia director, said in a statement.
+He urged the international community not to be "blinded by a romantic narrative of sweeping change" in the country.